dccircuit/IGME-330-Spring-2024/hw/hw-2.md

 ##  VI.
 Documentation Requirements (10%)

-- Document the following in a plain-text file named **documentation.txt**
+- Document the following in a plain-text file named **documentation.txt**  -- alternatively, you could create a **documentation.html** file that includes the same information and is linked to from your visualizer, but this is not required.
   - II.
-Tell us about the 2 Audio Effect nodes you added to the audio routing graph
+Tell us about the 2 Audio Effect nodes you added to the audio routing graph.
   - III.
 Tell us your Sprite's class name, what it looks like/what it does in the visualization
   - IV.
 Tell us what app data you put in your **av-data.json** file
   - V. Tell us how you improved the aesthetics of the app over the AV HW:
     - ***be sure to give yourself a grade for this section, between 0% and 15%***
     - 0% would be if there was not a meaningful improvement over the AV HW
-    - 15% would be substantial improvement over the AV HW - a "wow" experience
+    - 15% would be substantial improvement over the AV HW - a "wow" (portfolio-worthy) experience
     - and everything in between

 ---